EverythingStays/EverythingStays/readme.md

 * Now you should have IPFS setup correctly, then run:
 * `ipfs daemon --init` and wait for `Daemon is ready` to show up
 * Now do `ipfs cat /ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/about` and you should see information about IPFS
-* The only thing missing is the everythingstays-cli, install it with `npm install -g everythingstays-cli`
+* The only thing missing is the stay-cli, install it with `npm install -g stay-cli`

 Done!
 Now we're ready for installing and publishing modules!